 For a subsequent normative ballot of the same content, the consensus group shall include those who responded to the previous ballot; whether affirmative, negative, or abstain.
-Although the TSC may re-open the consensus group, typically the consensus group for subsequent normative ballots of the same content is not open to additional signup.
+Although the TSC may re-open the consensus group to registrants, typically the consensus group for subsequent normative ballots of the same content is not open to additional signup.

 In the case of a subsequent normative ballot of the same content, a negative vote or comment that has been submitted previously and is submitted again does not require further consideration.